 Miss Peregrine’s Home for Peculiar Children was your first main screen role, how did you find being on the set of this opposed to being part of a stage show?

-The first thing you notice on a large film set is the amount of people working on the film, there were literally hundreds!
-I was used to working with no more than 20-30.
+The first thing you notice on a large film set is the number of people working on the film, there were literally hundreds!
+I was used to working with no more than twenty/thirty.
 The second thing is how much waiting and preparation there is in setting up the shot.
 Thirdly the catering on set was fabulous I had to be careful not to eat too much.
-I had to be on set at 6:30 in the morning, going into hair and makeup and getting into my costume.
-Even when I’m performing in a matinee I don’t have to be at the theatre until 12:30.
+I had to be on set at 6:30am, going into hair and makeup and getting into my costume.
+Even when I’m performing in a matinee I don’t have to be at the theatre until 12:30pm.
 I’m afraid I don’t find getting up in the morning easy!

 Miss Peregrine’s was already a big franchise before it got made into a movie, does this make it easier or harder when preparing for the role?